woodfrog/floor-sp/mask-rcnn/README.md

     # Continue training the last model you trained.
 This will find
     # the last trained weights in the model directory.
     python main.py train --dataset=/path/to/coco/ --model=last

-For evaluation:

-    # Run valuation on the last trained model
-    python main.py evaluate

-The training schedule, learning rate, and other parameters can be set in main.py.

-## Results